Post-Traumatic Stress Disorder (PTSD) and Alcohol Addiction

 Treating Co-Occurring PTSD and AUD

-An estimated 15 million Americans have AUD, which includes 14.4 million adults aged 18 and older, and around 401,000 adolescents aged 12–17.7 Studies show that 85% of people with PTSD meet the criteria for an additional psychiatric disorder while inpatient substance abuse treatment centers have reported that 50% of their patients met the criteria for PTSD.8 Furthermore, one study showed that 42% of PTSD study participants also met the criteria for an AUD diagnosis.9 The National Center for PTSD reports that between 6 and 8 of every 10 Vietnam veterans seeking PTSD treatment have alcohol use problems.4
+An estimated 15 million Americans have AUD, which includes 14.4 million adults aged 18 and older, and around 401,000 adolescents aged 12–17.7 Studies show that 85% of people with PTSD meet the criteria for an additional psychiatric disorder while inpatient substance abuse treatment centers have reported that 50% of their patients met the criteria for PTSD.8 Furthermore, one study showed that 42% of PTSD study participants also met the criteria for an AUD diagnosis.9 The National Center for PTSD reports that between 6 and 8 of every 10 Vietnam veterans seeking PTSD treatment have drinking problems.4

 Treating comorbid PTSD and AUD requires an integrated approach, which means simultaneously managing both conditions with targeted therapies.10 The main types of treatment are psychotherapy, medication, or both.1